 This study is one of the few recent studies to focus on AET participation, educational attainment, and literacy proficiency by gender and race/ethnicity in the U.S. The detailed national profile by different types of AET participation are useful for future research and policy discussions.
 Additionally, this study added empirical evidence of the gender and racial/ethnic differences in AET participation to the literature.
 In particular, the findings about greater likelihood of AET participation by women and Black adults may have practical implications for addressing existing social inequality and discriminations among adult learners.
-To address social inequality by gender and race/ethnicity, providing systematic support for AET participation is a wise investment.
-Also, any intervention and policy should pay closer attention to the differences across subgroups of gender (e.g., lower vs. higher income women) and racial/ethnic minorities (e.g., Black vs. Hispanics).
-Finally, in future discussions, the evidence of gender and racial/ethnic differences above and beyond demographic and socioeconomic characteristics warrants more attention to sexism, racism, as well as unique experiences in AET at the intersection of gender and race/ethnicity differences.
+That is, women and racial/ethnic minorities tend to systematically face poorer access to AET opportunities due to socioeconomic disadvantages.
+To address social inequality by gender and race/ethnicity, providing policy-level support and public resources for individuals' AET participation, especially outside of higher education and workplace institutions (e.g., AET support for unemployed persons, AET support for individuals with children, promoting AET through formal education regardless of a college degree) is a wise investment.
+Also, any intervention and policy should pay closer attention to the differences across subgroups of gender (e.g., lower vs. higher income women) and racial/ethnic minorities (e.g., lower vs. higher income Black vs. Hispanic adults).
+Finally, in future discussions, the evidence of gender and racial/ethnic differences above and beyond demographic and socioeconomic characteristics warrants more attention to sexism and racism, as well as unique experiences in AET at the intersection of gender and race/ethnicity differences.